PredixDev/uaa-scripts/mgmt/README.md

 # UAA Secure Assertion Markup Language (SAML) Federation overview
-SAML federation is not simple protocol to understand or implement.
-Hopefully below description will help you understand what needs to configured for your application and how to achieve it using set of helpful scripts.
+SAML federation is a complex protocol to understand and implement.
+The description in this readme will guide you through the process of configuring UAA and your application using a set of helpful scripts.

-First, lets try to understand what SAML federation needed if any and how it needs to be configured.
-Here few pointers that may help you.
+First, determine what SAML federation is required (if any) and how it can be configured.
-* If your users accounts adminitered locally in UAA using UAA SCIM api's or UAA dashboard, no SAML federation needed.
-Just scip below section.
+* You do not need to configure UAA for SAML federation if you administer users accounts locally in UAA using UAA SCIM APIs or UAA dashboard.
-* If user accounts provisioned remotely on external Identity Provider (IdP) like GE SSO for example UAA become Service Provider in SAML that redirects to external Identity Provider (IdP).
-In this case please follw section 'Configuring UAA as Service Provider (SP)'.
+* If you provision your user accounts remotely on an external IdP such as Company SSO, you can configure UAA as SP that redirects to external IdP.
+For more information, see section 'Configuring UAA as Service Provider (SP)'.
-* If you have application that capable to participate in SAML flow as SAML Service Provider (SP) like GitHub Enterprise or ServiceNow please follow section 'Configuring UAA as Identity Provider (IdP)'.
+* If you have applications that provide SP capability (For example, GitHub Enterprise or ServiceNow), you can configure UAA as IdP.
+For more information, see section 'Configuring UAA as Identity Provider (IdP)'.
-* For testing porposes it is possible to configure UAA as both Service Provider (SP) and Identity Provider (IdP).
-In this rare case you need to follow both sections.
+* It is possible to configure UAA as both SP and IdP.
+However such a configuration is useful only as a test environment.
+To set up UAA as SP and IdP, you can complete steps for configuring UAA as both SP and IdP.

 # Configuring UAA as Identity Provider (IdP)